-White House denounces ‘act of hate’ in mosque shooting
+After massacre, Trump downplays white nationalism threat

 - Witness describes death plunge of two Yosemite climbers

+“I didn’t see it.
+I didn’t see it,” he said.
+“But I think it’s a horrible event … a horrible, disgraceful thing and a horrible act.”

-The man accused of the shootings, whose name was not immediately released, left behind a 74-page document that outlined his motivations.
-He is a 28-year-old Australian white nationalist who hates immigrants and who was set off by attacks in Europe that were perpetrated by Muslims.
-He embraced Nazi imagery, voiced support for fascism and, at one point, cheered on Trump.
+The man accused of the shootings, whose name was not immediately released, left behind a lengthy document that outlined his motivations.
+He proudly stated that he was a 28-year-old Australian white nationalist who hates immigrants and was set off by attacks in Europe that were perpetrated by Muslims.
+In a single reference, he mentioned the U.S. president.

-“Were/are you a supporter of Donald Trump?” was one of the questions the manifesto’s author posed to himself.
+“Were/are you a supporter of Donald Trump?” was one of the questions he posed to himself.
 His answer: “As a symbol of renewed white identity and common purpose?
 Sure.
 As a policy maker and leader?
 Dear god no.”

+The White House immediately denounced the connection.
+But the mention from the suspect, who embraced Nazi imagery and voiced support for fascism, nonetheless cast an uncomfortable light on the way that the president has been embraced by some on the far right.

 Trump, who as a candidate proposed a ban on all Muslims entering the United States, has drawn criticism as being slow to condemn white supremacy and related violence.
 After a 2017 clash between white nationalists and anti-racist protesters in Charlottesville, Virginia, that left one demonstrator dead, Trump said there were “very fine people on both sides” of the confrontation.
-He did not immediately reject the support of David Duke, a former KKK Grand Wizard, during his presidential campaign.
+He also did not immediately reject the support of David Duke, a former KKK Grand Wizard, during his presidential campaign.

+Sen. Richard Blumenthal, D-Conn., tied Trump’s inflammatory language to the violence half a world away.

+“Words have consequences like saying we have an invasion on our border and talking about people as though they were different in some fatal way,” Blumenthal said on CNN.
+“I think that the public discourse from the president on down is a factor in some of these actions.”

+The White House, in comments before those remarks, rejected any link to Trump.

+Trump himself telephoned New Zealand Prime Minister Jacinda Ardern, offering condolences, prayers and any help the U.S. might be able to provide.
+She told reporters she answered, “My message was: to offer sympathy and love to all Muslim communities.”

-Trump’s hardline immigration rhetoric and calls to return America to its traditional past have been embraced by many on the conservative fringes, including those who troll online with racist imagery, as well as white supremacists who have looked to engage in violence.
+Trump’s hardline immigration rhetoric and calls to return America to its traditional past have been embraced by many on the conservative fringes, including some who troll online with racist imagery, as well as white supremacists who have looked to engage in violence.

 In Florida, Cesar Sayoc, who had decorated his van with Trump propaganda, was accused of mailing explosives last fall to Democratic Party officials and media members, many of whom had been criticized by the president.
 The president said Sayoc had been “insane” long before he became a Trump fan.